VityaSchel/bunsogs/README.md

   ```

 It is your job to configure web server to proxy requests to the specified URL.
 To leave SOGS running, you can use any persisting daemon you like.
 For example, to use [pm2](https://www.npmjs.com/package/pm2), install it like this: `bun install -g pm2` and to start daemon, use `pm2 start "bun start" --name="My Session Community"` (provide any name you like), also run `pm2 startup` to add pm2 to system autoruns.

+## Migration from official pysogs

+1. Install bunsogs using steps 1-4 from How to install section (including configuring sogs.conf)
+2. Move sogs.db from pysogs to root directory of bunsogs and rename it to db.sqlite3
+3. Move uploads directory from pysogs to root directory of bunsogs
+4. Run bunsogs

 ## Where is data stored?